jennantilla/app.othecary/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get the development environment running

-Create a virtual environment in same directory
+Create a virtual env in same directory

 ```
 $ virtualenv env
 ```

-Activate virtual environment
+Activate virtual env

 ```
 $ source env/bin/activate